 Hundreds of AI-based analytics and face comparison algorithms work together to verify a user is truly the owner of a supplied ID document in order to enable secure customer acquisition, fast money movement and prevent account takeover fraud.

 Document verification and facial biometrics work hand-in-hand to verify identities of users to provide a secure and convenient onboarding process as well as an overall secure platform.
-Read this blog to see more details on how “Facial recognition technology” works to provide state-of-the-art security.
+Read this blog to see more details on how “Facial recognition technology” works to provide state-of-the-art security for digital identity verification.

 Identity theft is one of the fastest-growing crimes and consistently ranks at the top in reported cases to the FTC.
 Millions of Americans fall victim to it every year.
 Identity theft can take place at any time, and anyone is susceptible, young or old.
 The greatest line of defense can be through education and awareness, as well ensuring your business cares about safety, security, and mitigating fraud by any means necessary.